Paul Hill will moderate a Strategy Session on accountability-based flexibility for school districts.

 - 2 of 2

-CRPE founder Paul Hill is quoted in this Chalkbeat Colorado piece on school closure policy in Denver.
+Paul Hill is quoted is this Washington Post piece on the four-day school week in Oklahoma.